Unibeautify/sparser/readme.md

 ## Overview
 A parser that is the framework.
 The idea is to parse any and all languages into a normalized format that can be interpreted and consumed by anything.  **A universal parser of everything for everybody.** The parser/framework comprises a simplified data format and a couple of methods in an object.
 The language specific rules are stored in separate files called *lexers* that operate in accordance to the standard format using the standard methods.

+## Execution
+The framework is intended for inclusion in other applications as an embedded utility.
+To run the framework immediately and experiment without any configuration work some simple runtime interfaces are provided.

+### Supplied Runtimes
+To simply experiment with the framework some handy runtimes are provided.

+#### Browser Runtime
+A handy-dandy browser utility is provided to run the framework in a web browser as *runtimes/browsertest.xhtml*.
+This utility can be run from any location whether on your local file system or from a webserver.
+Some browsers don't play well when running pages from the local file system, so a simple Node http server runtime is included as *runtimes/httpserver.js*.

+The browser utility produces output in a HTML table and color codes the output based upon the lexer used.

+#### Terminal Runtime
+A handy terminal utility is included but requires Node.js to run.
+You can run this from the terminal as `node runtimes/nodetest.js codesample`.
+The code sample can be a path to a local file or string to parse.
+For proper execution with Node the first command must be `node` and the second must be the file to execute: `runtimes/nodetest.js`.

+By default the terminal utility will log a formatted table to the terminal.
+To generate raw parse data include the `--raw` option before or after the code sample.

+### Embedding
+The framework is completely environment agnostic, which means it can be embedded anywhere and run the same way and produce the same output.
+Getting the framework to run in different environments requires a bit of configuration that varies by environment.

+The minimum requirements for embedding into all environments is to include the *parse.js* file and included the desired lexer files from the *lexers* directory.

+#### Browser Embedding
+In browser applications the additional file *global.js* must be included.
+This file should be referrenced before other code from the framework.

+#### Node Embedding
+When running the framework in a Node application the *global.js* must not be used.
+You can pick and choose which lexer files to run through manual inclusion.
+To efficiently include all lexers I recommend performing a `fs.readdir` on the *lexers* directory and including each file with a simple forEach loop.
+Look into the bottom of *runtimes/nodetest.js* for an example.

 ## Framework
 The application operates as a global object containing a few data properties and methods plus a collection of language specific rule files called *lexers*.